- Brand name

 - medicines used to treat Parkinson’s disease

-- medicines for certain heart problems (such as digoxin, quinidine) or to help lower blood pressure (such as a class of medicine called beta blockers)
+- medicines for certain heart problems (such as digoxin, quinidine) or to help lower blood pressure (such as class of medicine called beta blockers)

 - medicines used for breathing problems